blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 	- vii.
 These books were compiled based on conditions and fiqh based
 - c.
 Tangent – When the contamination Started?
 	- i.
 During this time, People fabricated Hadeeth, mixed up the language, defended their sects with forged hadeeth
-	- ii.
-Eg.: Khawaarij developed political views and supported it with their own invented hadeeth
+	- ii. e.g. Khawaarij developed political views and supported it with their own invented hadeeth
 	- iii.
 This is the time Ilm Ar-Rijaal and Jarh wa ta’deel started

 G. Features of Hadeeth enquiry at that time